Hendon is one of North London’s more lively and vibrant residential areas with many local features and amenities.

 Other parts of the Hendon property market offer good value for money, including the West Hendon estate, where typical properties include one and two bedroom flats.
 These flats provide excellent accommodation for those looking to live in a thriving community close to the city.

-Turn-of-the-century semi-detached houses are also fairly common, particularly in the residential areas near Hendon Park.
+Turn-of-the-century semi-detached houses are also common, particularly in the residential areas near Hendon Park.
 These offer extensive living accommodation, pleasant bay windows, driveways and gardens, making them popular with families.

 Other types of property in Hendon include 1960s flats, which have held their value thanks to their desirable location, and Victorian terraces with red-brick exteriors and period features.